 - If you don’t know the answer to a question, be honest and say that you don’t know.
 It will look worse if you try to fumble your way through an answer.
 But if you admit to not knowing something, it is important to demonstrate your willingness and interest in learning.
 Doing some post-interview research and following up with a solution will show that you are invested in the work and eager to broaden your skill set.

 - Ask questions.
 Interviewers want to see that you are engaged in the process and not just going through the motions.
 If something is confusing, ask for clarification.

 - Cracking the Coding Interview

-- The Interview and Beyond section has general interview strategies, technical questions, and offer negotiations (highly recommended) – Prioritize Chapters 1-4, 8, 9, and 11.
+- The Interview and Beyond section has general interview strategies and technical questions and offers negotiations (highly recommended) – Prioritize Chapters 1-4, 8, 9, and 11.
 These cover core topics

 - Code Complete: A Practical Handbook of Software Construction

 - Widely considered one of the best practical programming guides – The Second Edition is fully updated and revised with new code samples